Taxiing: Propulsion

 The thrust to propel the aircraft forward comes from its propellers or jet engines.
-Reverse thrust for backing up can be generated by thrust reversers such as on the Boeing C-17 Globemaster III, or reversible pitch propellers such as on the Lockheed C-130 Hercules, a procedure known as powerback.
+Reverse thrust for backing up can be generated by thrust reversers such as on the Boeing C-17 Globemaster III, or reversible pitch propellers such as on the Lockheed C-130 Hercules, a rare procedure known as powerback.
 Most aircraft, however, are not designed to back up on their own and must be pushed back either by hand or by using an aircraft tug.

 At low power settings, combustion aircraft engines operate at lower efficiency than at cruise power settings.
 A typical A320 spends an average of 3.5 hours a day taxiing, using 600 L of fuel.
 Hybrid electrically driven nose gear are under development to allow high use aircraft to shut down the engines during taxi operations.

 Control

 Steering is achieved by turning a nose wheel or tail wheel/rudder; the pilot controls the direction travelled with their feet.
 Larger jet aircraft have a tiller wheel on the left side of the cockpit that acts as a steering wheel allowing the nosewheel to be turned hydraulically.
 Braking is controlled by differential toe or heel brakes.
 Not all aircraft have steerable wheels, and in some cases steering is solely by means of differential braking (all Van's aircraft for instance) or solely by means of the rudder (including all floatplanes).